Terry Gipson

-Terry W. Gipson (born April 2, 1963) is an American politician who was elected as a Democratic member of the New York Senate in November 2012, and served from January 1, 2013 through December 31, 2014, in the 200th State Legislature.
+Terry W. Gipson (born April 2, 1963) is an American politician and college instructor who was elected as a Democratic member of the New York Senate in November 2012, and served from January 1, 2013, through December 31, 2014, in the 200th State Legislature.
 He represented the state's 41st district, which covers most of Dutchess County and Putnam County.
 He launched a campaign for Governor of New York in 2017 to challenge incumbent Democrat Andrew Cuomo; Gipson withdrew from the race in 2018.

 Early life and career

 Gipson was born in Terrell, Texas and raised in Tyler, Texas.
 He received a BFA from Texas Tech University in 1987, and an MFA from Penn State University in 1991.
 Gipson served as a volunteer firefighter and worked as a design director for MTV Networks and a designer for Rockwell Architecture, before opening his own business.
 In 2006, Gipson opened Gipson Design Group, located in Rhinebeck, New York, where he was twice elected a trustee to the Rhinebeck Village Board before winning election to the Senate.
 He closed his business in January 2013, in order to work full-time as a senator.